levohuutri/homebase-nodejs-django-proxy/README.md

 2. Navigate to the project's root directory.

+3. Build and start

 #### Docker compose
-3. Build and start the Docker containers using Docker Compose:
+- Build and start the Docker containers using Docker Compose:

    ```bash
    docker-compose up